Robotic-arc-welding,

 to Mig Welding with Robots.

-For anyone involved with this subject, this book is a warmly recommended reading for understanding and learning.
+This book is a warmly recommended reading to anyone involved with this subject, for understanding and learning.

 Ed Craig